2023 Best Journalism Schools in the Middle Atlantic Region

 Request Information

-University of Scranton came in at #9 in this year’s edition of the Best Journalism Schools in the Middle Atlantic Region ranking.
-University of Scranton is a small private not-for-profit school located in the small city of Scranton.
+With a ranking of #9, University of Scranton did quite well on this year’s best schools for journalism students.
+University of Scranton is a small private not-for-profit school located in the city of Scranton.

 While working on their degree, journalism majors at University of Scranton accumulate an average of around $26,000 in student debt.